fdanilogamu/fdanilogamu.github.io/docs/superna.md

 <br>
 - **Description:** Rebuild the entire documentation from scratch using a docs-as-code method.
 - **Role in project:** Lead the project, overseeing two other team members.
-- **Outcome:** Successfully rebuilt the documentation, streamlining processes and improving accessibility and maintainability.
+- **Outcome:** Successfully rebuilding the documentation and streamlining processes.
 <br>
 <br>
 ## Growth